ertuo-php/ertuo/README.md

 extracted from the routing process are stored.
 This will include both URI parameters, as well as attributes found along the way.

-Last property is `$result-junk`.
+Last property is `$result->junk`.
 This array will contain any steps left from the source array.
 This will occur when the routing process stops before all of the steps to be processed.
 You can use the result junk to identify bad URIs, and decide what to do with them: either 404 or other more graceful approach